Introduction

 CLI tool:cargo-zisk --version

-To update ZisK to the latest version, simply run again the previous steps.
+To update ZisK to the latest version, simply run:

 Option 2: Building from Source